 Arborist Program licenses arborists, processes complaints about licensed arborists and people performing arboriculture work without a license, and assists the public in hiring licensed arborists by providing arborist contact information.

-Compost Program encourages composting as an environmentally-sound approach to managing organic wastes and for returning stabilized nutrients and organic matter to the soil.
+Compost Program encourages an environmentally-sound approach to managing organic wastes and for returning stabilized nutrients and organic matter to the soil.
 Department staff participates on the Maine Compost Team and sponsors the internationally recognized Maine Compost School.

 Ginseng Certification Program facilitates the export of American ginseng while meeting the requirements of the Convention for International Trade of Endangered Species of Flora and Fauna (CITES).